-The IRS has a workshop, Small Business Taxes: The Virtual Workshop, composed of nine interactive lessons designed to help new small business owners learn their tax rights and responsibilities.
+The IRS has a workshop, Small Business Taxes: The Virtual Workshop, is composed of nine interactive lessons designed to help new small business owners learn their tax rights and responsibilities.

-For additional IRS audio and video presentations, visit IRS Video Portal
+For additional IRS audio and video presentations, visit the IRS Video Portal

 Minnesota Department of Revenue.
-Information on Minnesota business taxes is available at Business Center
+Information on Minnesota business taxes is available at Businesses.

-Fact Sheets providing detailed information on a variety of tax topics are available at Fact Sheets
+Sales Tax Fact Sheets and Industry Guides provide detailed information on a variety of sales tax topics.